As an Amazon Associate I earn from qualifying purchases.

-Cream Cheese – The cream cheese also helps to make the keto lemon cake moist and softens the lemon flavor a tad.
+Cream Cheese – The cream cheese also helps to make the cake moist and softens the lemon flavor a tad.
 Don’t worry, the lemon flavor is still there.

 Baking Powder – This will help make the cake rise a little bit.